 - legacy inequity to be addressed.
-Advocacy to the Governing Body for a change to the funding calculation. - safety, working with stakeholders and agencies including police and schools. - the Ministry of Business, Innovation and Employment or Immigration NZ for support and funding for materials to communicate that the Papakura Local Board area is a welcoming community and provides information about the facilities and services on offer locally. - current, localised and actionable emergency management planning. - additional climate action funding for the Papakura Food Hub. - the support and development of resilient local food systems with access to affordable, appetising food/drink.
+Advocacy to the Governing Body for a change to the funding calculation. - safety, working with stakeholders and agencies including police and schools. - the Ministry of Business, Innovation and Employment or Immigration NZ for support and funding for materials to communicate that the Papakura Local Board area is a welcoming community and provides information about the facilities and services on offer locally. - current, localised and actionable emergency management planning. - additional climate action funding for the Food Hub. - the support and development of resilient local food systems with access to affordable, appetising food/drink.
 This would be sustainable, locally produced and culturally appropriate.
 The goal is food security and food sovereignty for all residents in the Papakura local board area. - Tātaki Auckland Unlimited to develop an economic strategy that supports Māori economic aspirations.
-This can be advocated for through the initiative in Te Tāruke-ā-Tāwhiri: Auckland's Climate Plan: low carbon, resilient, circular and inclusive economy.